Skip to main content

 01:04:24

-June 3, 2022, Hannah Heckner, Caroline Desrosiers, Michelle Urberg, Lettie Conrad
+2022 | Jun 03, Hannah Heckner Swain, Caroline Desrosiers, Michelle Urberg, Lettie Conrad

 Digital accessibility is mission-critical for scholarly publishing.
 While publishers have made progress with born-accessible workflows, many still struggle with adding alternative text (alt text) for images--a fundamental requirement of the Web Content Accessibility Guidelines (WCAG) for over 20 years.
-We continue to add undescribed images to digital publications and online libraries, widening the visual gap for blind and visually impaired people, and for search engines that cannot "see" images.
-Missing alt text is also a critical fault for digital cataloging, creating a massive database of disorganized visually inaccessible content.
+We continue to add undescribed images to digital publications and online libraries, widening the visual gap for blind and visually impaired people and for search engines that cannot "see" images.
+Missing alt text is also a critical fault for digital cataloging, creating a massive database of disorganized, visually inaccessible content.
 How do we operationalize this in a sustainable way?
-With a growing number of vendor solutions, what should publishers outsource and what should they develop in-house?
-What is reasonable to expect from authors and what should be handled by publishers?
-What is needed to integrate authoritative, descriptive metadata into content production lifecycles, so that visual media are fully contextualized and explained to visually impaired people?
+With a growing number of vendor solutions, what should publishers outsource, and what should they develop in-house?
+What is reasonable to expect from authors, and what should be handled by publishers?
+What is needed to integrate authoritative, descriptive metadata into content production lifecycles so that visual media are fully contextualized and explained to visually impaired people? || Learning Level: Mixed-Learning || Speakers: Caroline Desrosiers; Hannah Heckner; Michelle Urberg; Lettie Conrad

 On-Demand Meetings

-Partners in a Shared Open Access Vision
+Partners in a Shared Open Access Vision: The Unusual Suspects

 52:12